vault27/Foundation/paloalto.md

 **Push config to Firewall without changes**

 - Can be used during RMA
-- COmmit > Push to Devices > Edit Selections
+- Commit > Push to Devices > Edit Selections
 - Device Groups > Decelect All > Uncheck Filter Selected > Choose devices
 - Templates > Deselect All > Uncheck Filter Selected > Choose devices
 - Push